The Stephan Klasen Fellowship

 Stephan Klasen has significantly expanded development economics in Göttingen and, by establishing diverse and cross-faculty cooperations and networks, has enabled interdisciplinary research in this field.
 Today, Göttingen is Germany's largest and internationally most visible location for research on developing countries.
 In addition, he has created one of the first junior professorships at the Faculty of Business and Economics.
 As first reviewer he supervised 76 doctoral theses.

 Starting in 2021, two postdoctoral fellows will be invited to Göttingen for a one-year scientific exchange each year (no teaching required).
-You can find the current announcement here (PDF download).
 The fellowship will be advertised annually in the spring with an anticipated start date in September.
-This year’s advertisement is delayed due to the COVID-19 pandemic.
+In 2020, the advertisement was delayed due to the COVID-19 pandemic and took place in November.
+Application deadline was November 19, 2020.

 The fellowship period is probably April 1st, 2021 through March 31st, 2022.
 The exact start date is subject to current visa and travel restrictions.
 Fellows are expected to relocate to Göttingen for the period of the fellowship.
 The fellowship includes a monthly stipend and, if applicable, child and family allowances and a travel grant.
 The scholarship amount follows the guidelines for awarding scholarships at the University of Göttingen, which in turn are based on German Research Foundation (DFG) guidelines.
 They are regularly adjusted based on cost of living to ensure that scholarship holders can live comfortably in Göttingen.
 We refer candidates to the website of DFG for some orientation with respect to current amounts.